1-877-443-0101

 ● Any emotional, mental or nervous disorders resulting from any cause, including but not limited to:

-● Any sickness or injury when a trip is undertaken for the purpose of securing medical treatment or advice.
+● Any sickness or injury when a trip is made for the purpose of obtaining advice, a diagnosis, treatment, surgery, investigation, palliative care, or any alternative therapy, as well as any directly or indirectly related complication

 ● Any loss, death or injury, if evidence supports that you were affected by, or the medical condition was in any way contributed to by: the use of alcohol, prohibited drugs, or any other intoxicant either before or during the period of coverage; the non-compliance with prescribed treatment or medical therapy either before or during the period of coverage; or the misuse of medication either before or during the period of coverage.

-● Any treatment, investigation or hospitalization which is a continuation of, or subsequent to, emergency treatment of a medical condition, unless approved in advance by the Assistance Centre.
+● Any treatment, investigation or hospitalization which is a continuation of, or subsequent to, emergency treatment of a medical condition, unless approved in advance by the Assistance Centre (Zurich Travel Assist).

-● Any treatment which can be reasonably delayed until you return to your country of origin (whether or not you intend to return) by the next available means of transportation, unless approved in advance by Allianz Global Assistance.
+● Any treatment which can be reasonably delayed until you return to your country of origin (whether or not you intend to return) by the next available means of transportation, unless approved in advance by the Assistance Centre (Zurich Travel Assist).

 ● Hospitalization or services rendered in connection with general health examinations for “check-up” purposes, treatment of an ongoing condition, regular care of a chronic condition, home health care, investigative testing, rehabilitation or ongoing care or treatment in connection with drugs, alcohol or any other substance abuse.